rubo77/log4j_checker_beta/README.md

     wget https://raw.githubusercontent.com/rubo77/log4j_checker_beta/main/log4j_checker_beta.sh -q -O - | bash | grep '\[WARNING\]'

+Make sure, your `locate` database is updated before running with

+    sudo updatedb

 ## Hash checking

 The script can test .class files on the first level of JAR/WAR/EAR archives to see if they match with known sha256 hashes of vulnerable class files from log4j.